sofilip/obsidian-zotero-template/README.md

 - Export annotations, highlights, and attached images from Zotero into Markdown files in your Obsidian vault.

-- Uses the Zotero comments as sections, and .
+- Uses the Zotero comments as sections.

 - Generate Pandoc/PDF-ready figure blocks for images from Zotero PDFs.